1983–84 Port Vale F.C. season: Third Division

-John Rudge was appointed caretaker-manager, and made his first signing by taking midfielder Kevin Young on loan from Burnley.
+John Rudge was appointed caretaker manager, and made his first signing by taking midfielder Kevin Young on loan from Burnley.
 His side were defeated 4–0 at Deepdale by Preston North End, and finished the game with just nine men.
-By now thirteen points short of safety, and seven points from their nearest competitors, The Sentinel's Chris Harper believed them to be 'the poorest side in the Third Division by quite a long chalk'.
-The revival started the next day, with a 2–0 win over Sheffield United the first of four straight home wins that cut the gap to safety down to only four points.
+By now 13 points short of safety, and seven points from their nearest competitors, The Sentinel's Chris Harper believed them to be 'the poorest side in the Third Division by quite a long chalk'.
+The revival started the next day, with a 2–0 win over second-placed Sheffield United despite Sproson being absent through injury as John Ridley and Wayne Cegielski were excellent in central defence to keep Keith Edwards and Tony Philliskirk from scoring, whilst Geoff Hunter was man of the match in midfield.
+It was the first of four straight home wins that cut the gap to safety down to only four points, including a 2–0 victory over promotion-chasing Wimbledon.
 O'Keefe and Henderson formed a potent striking partnership, whilst Young added balance to the midfield.
 Jim Steel was sold off to Wrexham for £10,000.
 Rudge said the battle to avoid relegation was as difficult a job as 'trying to climb Everest in a pair of pumps'.

-Struggling again in February, their 4–2 win over Newport County lifted them off the bottom spot.
+Struggling again in February, their 4–2 win over Newport County lifted them off the bottom spot following Rudge giving the team a stern talking to at half-time with the scores level; reporter Chris Harper likened Newport goalkeeper Mark Kendall to an octopus for the amount of saves he made during the match.
 Following a 4–3 win over Brentford on 3 March, Rudge was appointed as manager until the end of the season.
 He took Millwall's Andy Massey on loan, but failed to re-sign Bob Newton.
 On 19 March, Vale defeated fellow strugglers Southend United 2–1 at Roots Hall, their first away game of the league campaign, it took them out of the relegation zone.
-The job only got more difficult for Rudge however, as an injury crisis developed, and the team went nine games with just one victory.
-Young striker Mark Bright scored five times in the final six games, yet relegation was all but confirmed despite a 1–0 win over promotion-chasing Hull City.
+The team found themselves two goals up against on 2 April, only to lose 3–2 to Rotherham United.
+The job only got more difficult for Rudge, however, as an injury crisis developed, and the team went nine games with just one victory.
+Leslie scored a late equaliser to deny Vale a 1–0 victory at Gillingham on 14 April.
+Young striker Mark Bright replaced the injured Martin Henderson and scored five times in the final six games, yet relegation was all but confirmed despite a 1–0 win over promotion-chasing Hull City.
 Just 2,299 turned up at Vale Park for a final day 1–0 victory over Millwall, yet a pitch invasion still ensued, with the invaders chanting "We'll be back".

 They finished in 23rd place, ahead only of Exeter City.
 Only Exeter and Wigan Athletic scored fewer, and only Exeter conceded more goals.
 Player of the Year Eamonn O'Keefe was top-scorer with eleven goals, yet it was Mark Bright who was a revelation.